naolkidanu/Game-web-app/README.md

 # 📖 Gamers' Creed <a name="about-project"></a>

-**Gamers' Creed** is an innovative and visually stunning web application that redefines the way we experience and interact with games.
+**Fun ZOne** is a creative and eye-catching web application that completely changes how we play and interact with games.

 ## 🛠 Built With <a name="built-with"></a>